brege/brege.org/content/post/foraging-humanity/index.md

 ## Found Magazine

 [Found Magazine](https://en.wikipedia.org/wiki/Found_Magazine) was created by another duo in Ann Arbor, Michigan whose pages were a collage of scrap notes and photos sent in to the editors.
-In it, these glimpses of averyday minutia are scanned into its pages, usually without any continuity, often bearing some of the weather and stains obtained on its way in and out of the trash.
+In it, these glimpses of everyday minutia are scanned into its pages, usually without any continuity, often bearing some of the weather and stains obtained on its way in and out of the trash.

 ![4x2 grid of Found magazine covers over the years.
 They all have a collage-like build quality to them.](FOUND+Magazine+Covers.jpg)
 [Source](https://images.squarespace-cdn.com/content/507dba43c4aabcfd2216a447/1377200982709-D8CFHDZBV9GAUZ38NUC9/FOUND+Magazine+Covers.jpg?format=1000w&content-type=image%2Fjpeg)